 Mr. Matson was also a partner with Heatherwood Consulting Group, which he helped co-found.
 This internet-based promotional products company has gained several millions of dollars in sales from all 50 states and internationally.
 With this position, he oversaw all aspects of internet marketing, business planning, and contractor selection to manage business expansion.
 His time with this company gave Mr. Matson more experience with marketing and promotional planning.–www.runandwin.com/, www.yourlogoworks.com/

-Mr. Matson also maintains a strong presence within the education system and has taught multiple economic and marketing classes for several universities.
+Mr. Matson maintains a strong presence within the education system and has taught multiple economic and marketing classes for several universities.
 These positions allow him to share his expertise on all aspects of basic economic theory.
+He is also a licensed amateur radio operator and is a volunteer for emergency and disaster preparedness operations.